The Last Margrave of Ansbach

 Erlangen became a busy commercial center with a new university (image at the top of page).

-mad.
-Franconians especially felt more and more like second class citizens.
+Franconians were feeling more and more like second class citizens.
+Then, cattle succumbed to a lung